 For example, there was a debate recently amongst the Doctor Who writers after one of them, Mark Gatiss, found himself, despite being pro-diversity, uncomfortable with the inclusion of a black (Afro-Caribbean) actor playing Victorian-era British Army soldier in one episode.
 Gatiss objected on the grounds that this was not historically possible, even in a work of science fiction.
 Gatiss was later relieved to find out that he had been wrong – albeit only just.
 There really had been a black soldier in the Victorian British Army (just one, by the way) who had joined as a bandsman.

-It is not just in science fiction that this “rewriting of social history to reflect modern social mores” occurs.
-Sometimes it is done to hide views and methods from past history that are uncomfortable for modern day writers and viewers alike.
+Nevertheless, its more often that not in historical productions that a “rewriting of social history” occurs to reflect modern social mores.
+Sometimes such a rewriting is done to hide views and methods from past history that are uncomfortable for modern day writers and viewers alike.
 For example, film and television writers often cover up the fact that past generations of Western nations (not just in Nazi Germany) often had misguided views espousing “racial superiority”.

 Post Script: While not quite RP, when it came to good speaking, actor and the fourth Doctor (Who), Tom Baker, was so good, that Seradata forerunner, Airclaims, hired him for the voice over of their corporate videos.